CanberraGrammar/codecadets-2018/five.md

 Run and install the package.
 The installer will give you the instructions as usual.

+### 5.1.2 | Installing the .NET Framework (Windows)

+Follow this link [https://www.microsoft.com/net/download/dotnet-framework-runtime](https://www.microsoft.com/net/download/dotnet-framework-runtime) to download the current version of Microsoft's .NET Framework.
+Then we need to add `csc.exe` to your PATH.

+To get the file path of the compiler program, type `dir /s %WINDIR%\CSC.EXE` into your command prompt (not this is **NOT** the Linux subsystem or Git Bash).
+This command will return the directory of the file by searching through subfolders.

+You'll then need to go to `My Computer -> Properties -> Advanced -> Environment Variables -> Path` and add the file path to the end of the list.

 ### 5.2 | Programming Fundamentals

 Most programming work can be easily divided down into 3 fundamental ideas.